sureshkumar-cse/freeCodeCamp-Projects/Agentic_RAG/README.md

 You should see a helpful answer to the question, using information from the documents.
 For example:

 ```
-Completion: Agent parallelization is a process that runs multiple LLM tasks simultaneously to enhance speed or accuracy...
-1. **Sectioning**: A task is divided into independent parts that can be processed concurrently.
-2. **Voting**: Multiple LLM calls generate different responses for the same task...
-...
-In practice, agent parallelization involves orchestrating multiple specialized agents to handle different aspects of a task...
+Completion: Agent parallelization is a technique used to speed up the execution of tasks by distributing them across multiple agents that work concurrently [1].
+This approach is particularly useful in environments where tasks can be broken down into smaller, independent units of work, allowing for simultaneous processing and reduced overall completion time [1].

+ [1] parallel-agents.pdf
 ```

 The answer may also include citations like “[1]” referencing the source documents (depending on how the system prompt was structured in `getSystemPrompt`).
-In our prompt, we instructed the AI to cite sources, so it will list the document names as references at the end of the answer (e.g., “[1] agent-architectures.txt”).
+In our prompt, we instructed the AI to cite sources, so it will list the document names as references at the end of the answer (e.g., “[1] parallel-agents.pdf”).

 **Congratulations – you have now built and run an Agentic RAG system!** 🎉 The agent retrieved relevant context from the knowledge base and used it to generate an informed answer with sources.